Blind-75-Reference/.github/profile/README.md

 Based on [Blind75](https://www.techinterviewhandbook.org/best-practice-questions/) and [Grind75](https://www.techinterviewhandbook.org/grind75)

 [Project info](https://github.com/Blind-75-Reference/.github)

 Need to come back to the earliest problems and write up guides as well as change branch names to not give away the solutions.
 Revisit ones before flood fill.

-Never finished merge sorted lists, need to re-write that before adding it to list.
+Not all of these have multiple solutions.
+In some cases there really isn't a correct sub-optimal solution, or there aren't different enough solutions.

+Need to clean up and consolidate the tags.

 ## Level 1
 | Problem | Tags | Problem Solving | Syntax |